yongwoo89/ywProject/.github/ISSUE_TEMPLATE/name.md

 ---
-name: asd
+name: Name
-about: vvb
+about: About
 title: ''
 labels: ''
 assignees: ''

 ---

-aaa
+content